IoT is not just limited to establishing connections between systems and devices, but it is introducing new revenue

 BLE-empowered beacons, smart shelves, robot employees - these are just some of the elements of today’s technologically advanced physical stores.

 IoT is a major tool, influencing the entire shopping journey.
 It paves the way to new types of data from new sources, in accordance with the Know Your Customer (KYC) trend: in-store traffic counters, kiosks, inventory tags - and customers’ mobile phones with the installed apps.
 Retailers have learned to leverage mobile apps in their connected systems.

 With their mobile phones, customers can easily find products their searching for.
 Some major retailers, such as Lowe’s, have already implemented this technology to enhance their customers’ shopping experience.
 IoT-enabled mobile applications search for products, add them to a shopping list and find them inside the store.

 Other retailers make it one step further and provide customers with additional services.
 For example, Sephora’s mobile app evolves from simple navigation assistance to a store companion tool.
 When a customer enters the store, the app provides product recommendations based on that user’s profile and purchase history.

 Self-checkout kiosks allow customers to pay for their purchases without human intervention: a set-up system reads tags on the products and automatically deduces the cost from the customer’s mobile payment app.

 This approach saves customers’ time, especially on a time crunch, and saves retailers money, reducing the number of employees and making a store more attractive.
-Amazon Go stores were a pioneer in this technological area; now the number of retailers, who has launched mobile solutions for automated checkout systems, has considerable augmented, today including retail giants like Walmart and Target.
+Amazon Go stores were a pioneer in this technological area; now the number of retailers, who have launched mobile solutions for automated checkout systems, has considerably augmented, today including retail giants like Walmart and Target.